-Using the scheme she'd developed, Natalie collected annotations for 50 tweets.
-Her inter-annotator agreement was lower than expected, and a lot of tweets seemed to be incorrectly labeled with "happiness."
+Using the scheme she'd developed, Natalie collected annotations for 50 forum posts.
+Her inter-annotator agreement was lower than expected, and a lot of posts seemed to be incorrectly labeled with "happiness."
 She asked her annotators for some feedback.

-Sometimes there didn't really seem to be any emotion expressed by the tweet, so I just chose "happiness."
+Sometimes there didn't really seem to be any emotion expressed by the post, so I just chose "happiness."